401-advanced-javascript-401d29/lab-34/README.md

 ## Remote CRUD
 ### Author: Erin Trainor

+_Note_: I am having an issue with the following error when I try to add a new player "Uncaught Error: A cross-origin error was thrown.
+React doesn't have access to the actual error object in development.
+See https://fb.me/react-crossorigin-error for more information."

+I can't figure out where it is coming from or how to fix it.
 ### Description
-- [ ] Remove the code that requires the .json file in your react app for the schema and adds it to state
+- [X] Remove the code that requires the .json file in your react app for the schema and adds it to state

-- [ ] Pull the schema from the remote server via the resource path /api/v1/players/schema (or whichever model you choose)
+- [X] Pull the schema from the remote server via the resource path /api/v1/players/schema (or whichever model you choose)

 - [ ] On your first pull from the server of the database records, save them in the store for faster retrieval